IngemarWatt/ReactWeatherApp/README.md

-# React weather app made for a YoungShand internship application
+# React weather app made for an internship application

 ## Weather App
 This Web App fetches the current weather data for a city specified by the user.
 A background image of the corresponding city is also fetched and placed behind the weather data.